sv-tools/conf/README.md

 * The `github.com/stretchr/testify` is used for testing only.

+## Addons

+* [Go Templates Trasformer](https://github.com/sv-tools/conf-transformer-go-template) supports go templates by parsing and applying the templates stored in the configuration manager.
+* [JSON Parser](https://github.com/sv-tools/conf-parser-json) supports parsing a data in JSON format.
+* [YAML Parser](https://github.com/sv-tools/conf-parser-yaml) supports parsing a data in YAML format.

 ## Alternatives

-* `viper` (https://github.com/spf13/viper) is the most know library, it's very heavy and very reach in defferent features.
+* [viper](https://github.com/spf13/viper) is the most know library, it's very heavy and very reach in defferent features.
-* `koanf` (https://github.com/knadh/koanf) is an attempt to make a better version of the `viper`, but also contains all parsers in same repo, so the list of dependeciies is pretty huge.
+* [koanf](https://github.com/knadh/koanf) is an attempt to make a better version of the `viper`, but also contains all parsers in same repo, so the list of dependeciies is pretty huge.

 ## License